 Intravascular (IV) catheters are essential for patient management in both critical and routine care environments at hospitals.
 Currently, IV catheter infection is controlled by cleaning the access site with antibiotics, disinfectants, and antiseptic catheter coatings.
 However, these methods are only partially successful in preventing overt abscess at the insertion site and even with such antiseptic coatings, bacterial adhesion, growth, and bacterial biofilm formation on the outer catheter surface remains common.
-The other common risk with IV catheters is clot formation on the distal end of the lumen, which is usually prevented by injecting a heparin or citrate solution into the catheter as a lock solution.
+The other common risk with IV catheters is clot formation on the distal end of the lumen, which is usually prevented by injecting an anti-coagulant, heparin or citrate solution, into the catheter as a lock solution.

 an estimated 80,000 catheter related blood stream infections (CR-BSIs) occurring in just intensive care patients in the United States each year

 > 20,000 deaths and increased health care costs of ca. $2.3 billion per year

 overall, estimated rate of CR-BSIs is approx. 250,000 annually, with a staggering mortality rate of 12-25%